Earn two nursing degrees in four years!

 The New York State Education Department (SED) requires a student earning a Bachelor of Science (BS) degree to attain no fewer than 60 credits of combined SUNY General Education and Liberal Arts/Sciences courses.
 There may be overlap between courses meeting the SUNY General Education Requirements, Liberal Arts/Sciences Requirements, and Program Core requirements but a student may receive course credits only once even if multiple requirements are satisfied by a single course.
 The total number of combined credit hours must be no fewer than 60 credits.

-- Upper-Division Writing Course Recommended course for nursing students is COM 308
+- Upper-Division Writing Course See the Catalog descriptions of COM courses to find specific courses that satisfy this requirement.
+Recommended course for nursing students is COM 308

 Specific requirement for Nursing majors includes: